encoredev/encore/docs/platform/deploy/deploying.md

 $ git push origin
 ```

-In both scenarios, this will trigger Encore's built-in CI/CD pipeline.
-This includes building your application, running tests, provisioning the necessary infrastructure, and deploying your application.
+In both scenarios, this will trigger Encore Cloud's deployment process, consisting of the following phases:
+* A build & test phase
+* An infrastructure provisioning phase
+* A deployment phase

+These phases are combined into a unified entity called a *Rollout*.
+A rollout represents the coordinated process of rolling out a specific version of an Encore application.
+(We use the term *rollout* to disambiguate from the *deployment phase*.)

+Once you've pushed your code, you can monitor the progress in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > Deployments**.

+### Integrating using Encore Cloud's API

+You can also trigger a deployment using Encore Cloud's API, learn more in the [API reference](/docs/platform/integrations/api-reference).

-### Configure deploy trigger
+## Configuring deploy trigger

-When using GitHub, you can configure Encore to automatically trigger deploys when you push to a specific branch name.
+When using GitHub, you can configure Encore Cloud to automatically trigger deploys when you push to a specific branch name.

 To configure which branch name is used to trigger deploys, open your app in the [Encore Cloud dashboard](https://app.encore.cloud) and go to the **Overview** page for your intended environment.
 Click on **Settings** and then in the section **Branch Push** configure the `Branch name`  and hit save.

-### Preview Environments

-When you connect your GitHub account and push changes to a pull request, Encore will automatically create a [Preview Environment](/docs/platform/deploy/preview-environments).
-This is a fully functional, isolated environment where you can test your application as it would run in production.
-This environment runs in Encore's free development cloud, giving you an efficient way to validate your changes before they are merged and deployed to the [primary environment](/docs/platform/deploy/environments#primary-environment).

-## Custom build settings
+## Configuring custom build settings

-You can override certain aspects of the CI/CD process in the `encore.app` file:
+If you want, you can override certain aspects of the CI/CD process in the `encore.app` file:

 * The Docker base image to use when deploying
 * Whether to build with Cgo enabled